dev7a/otlp-stdout-language-layers/README.md

 In modern serverless architectures, sending observability data via traditional network exporters (like OTLP over HTTP or gRPC) can introduce unnecessary overhead.
 Every millisecond counts, and network operations are a common source of latency and configuration complexity.

-The `otlp-stdout` approach simplifies this by treating telemetry as a logging concern.
-Instead of pushing data from the function, it writes compressed OTLP spans to `stdout`.
+The `otlp-stdout-span-exporter` simplifies this by treating telemetry as a logging concern.
+Instead of pushing data from the function, it writes compressed OTLP spans to `stdout` (or to a named pipe for use with extensions).
 This stream is automatically captured by the Lambda runtime and sent to CloudWatch Logs.
-From there, a log-forwarding pipeline can parse the OTLP data and send it to any observability backend, turning your logging pipeline into a robust and efficient telemetry pipeline.
+From there, a otlp-forwarding pipeline can parse the OTLP data and send it to any observability backend.

 > [!NOTE]
 > Currently we are supporting only the traces signal, other signals (logs and metrics) will still be using the standard OTLP over http or gRPC methods.
 If you are using these signals, you should use the standard OTEL layers.

 ## Key Benefits

-Using `otlp-stdout` provides several key advantages over traditional network-based exporters:
+Using this _"OTLP over stdout"_ approach provides several key advantages over traditional network-based exporters:

 - **Reduced Cold Start & Latency**: By eliminating the need for the Lambda function to establish a network connection to a collector, we remove network setup overhead from the critical path.
 This reduces both cold start times and per-invocation latency, as writing to stdout is significantly faster than a network round-trip.